Three-halves variation of geodesics in the directed landscape: Introduction

 We say that $\pi$ is a {\bf directed geodesic}, or geodesic for brevity, from $(\pi(s),s)$ to $(\pi(t),t)$ if $\l(\pi)=\cL(\pi(s),s;\pi(t),t)\,.$ By \citDOV, Theorem $12.1$, for any $(p; q)\in \R^4_\uparrow$, almost surely there exists a unique directed geodesic $\pi$ from $p$ to $q$.
 Directed geodesics are scaling limits of Brownian last passage paths in the uniform-on-compact topology, see \citDOV, Theorem $1.8$.

 Just like one studies the quadratic variation of Brownian motion, it is natural to study the variations of directed geodesics.
-In this paper, we show that geodesics have $3/2$-variation.
-Moreover, with the convention $\cL(p,p)=0$ for $p\in \mathbb R^2$, the weight function
+In this paper, we show that geodesics have $3/2$-variation. \sourav{Brownian motions paths are \holder $1/2^-$ and have finite quadratic variation (defined in a particular way in terms of convergence in probability).
+On the other hand, directed geodesics are known to be \holder $1/3^-$ (Proposition $12.3$ of \citDOV), and hence can be expected to have finite $3/2$-variation. } Moreover, with the convention $\cL(p,p)=0$ for $p\in \mathbb R^2$, the weight function

 along a geodesic $\pi:[s, t] \to \R$ has a cubic variation.

 To prove these results, we first find the small-scale limit of $\cL$ around a geodesic.
 Let $(p, q) \in \Rd$, let $\pi$ be a geodesic from $p$ to $q$, and let $r$ be strictly between the time coordinates of $p,q$.
 For $\e>0$, we consider the \textbf{environment around $(\pi, r)$ at scale $\e$}.
 This is a quintuple $ (F_\e, G_\e, \cL_\e, \pi_\e, W_\e) $ defined as follows.
 First let $X=X_\e$ be where $ x \mapsto \cL(p; x, r) + \cL(x, r + \e^3; q) $ is maximized.
 The point $X$ is the approximate location of $\pi$ in the time window $[r, r+\e^3]$.
 Then define